Yord/shargs/README.md

 ```

 [`script`](#command-line-options), `docs`, and [`style`](#style)
-are the moving parts of [automatic usage documentation generation](#automatic-usage-documentation-generation).
+are the moving parts of [automatic usage documentation generation](#automatic-usage-documentation-generation)
+and they are defined independently.
 We have already talked about [command-line options](#command-line-options) before
 and will talk about [`style`](#style) in an upcoming section.